 - stir a tablespoon into fruit or vegetable juices

 People can also take spirulina as a dietary supplement in tablet form.

-More research is needed before doctors can recommend spirulina for the treatment of any health condition.
+However, more research is needed before doctors can recommend spirulina to treat any health condition.

 Anyone interested in using spirulina as a supplement should first speak with a doctor.
 They should ensure they only purchase products from a reputable source, as there is a risk of contamination.